 Step 12: Having had a spiritual awakening as a result of these steps, we tried to carry this message to internet and technology addicts, and to practice these principles in all our affairs.

 Tradition 1: Our common welfare should come first; personal recovery depends on ITAA unity.

-Tradition 2: For our group purpose there is but one ultimate authority—a loving God as He may express Himself in our group conscience.
+Tradition 2: For our group purpose there is but one ultimate authority—a loving Higher Power as they may express themselves in our group conscience.
 Our leaders are but trusted servants; they do not govern.